Chapter Forty Eight - Back to Smudge

 That's why I married her.

 I had lain in bed, letting her go to the kitchen.
 I hadn't said a word, playing in my own thoughts.
-When I finally drag in and tell her I don't eat what she's prepared,instead of hitting me over the head with a frying pan she apologises, and begins to prepare a fruit salad,
+When I finally drag in and tell her I don't eat what she's prepared, instead of hitting me over the head she apologises, and begins to prepare a fruit salad,

 Simone was nice.
 She was nice to me.
 She wasn't awed by my beauty, I don't think she understood lust, but was nice.
 Sometimes nice is enough.